-Please do let me know if any person whose basic salary is less than Rs.
-15,000 per month does not want to have EPF deducted from their salary, which means they do not wish to save money through EPF.
-Can the employer give them an exemption by taking a declaration from the employee in question?
+Dear Professionals, Please let me know if an employee whose basic salary is less than Rs.
+15,000 per month does not want EPF deducted from their salary, meaning they do not wish to save money through EPF.
+Can the employer provide them an exemption by taking a declaration from the employee in question?

 Thanks,